rpallai/flatpak-pt/README.md

 - Packet Tracer 7.1.1 for Linux 64 bit.tar.gz
 - Packet Tracer 7.2 for Linux 64 bit.tar.gz

 You can download these from [netacad.com](https://netacad.com) after login.
-Put the file into the "flatpak-pt" folder, next to the .json manifest.
+Put that file into the "flatpak-pt" folder, next to the .json manifest.
+Do not unpack the archive.

-Replace "com.cisco.PacketTracer-71" below with "com.cisco.PacketTracer-72" if you've chosen version 7.2
+Replace "com.cisco.PacketTracer-71" below with "com.cisco.PacketTracer-72" if you've chosen version 7.2.

 ## Build and install with flatpak
 ```
-$ cd flatpak-pt
-$ flatpak-builder --user --install build-dir com.cisco.PacketTracer-71.json
+$ cd flatpak-pt && flatpak-builder --delete-build-dirs --force-clean --user --install build-dir com.cisco.PacketTracer-71.json
 ```

 Now you can run the app if the build succeeded.
 Use your application launcher as usual.

+Do not move the newly created "./.flatpak-builder" directory while the package is installed.

 ## Set the "PT7HOME" environment variable
 This step is required for ptaplayer which is a javaws applet used by web assessments.